 He finally won the Derby on his 15th attempt.
 In 2007 he rode the Peter Chapple-Hyam trained Authorized to victory at Epsom.

 In 2000, he and Ray Cochrane, who later became his agent, were involved in a plane crash at Newmarket when he was on his way to Goodwood.
 The pilot was killed but Frankie escaped with a fractured ankle.

 6. His trademark flying dismounts

 Frankie is well-known for performing a flamboyant flying dismount in the winner’s enclousure after his big-race victories — perhaps thanks to his acrobatic genes?

 7. He’s bred a National Hunt champion

-Dodging Bullets, who Frankie bred out of Nova Cygni, by his Irish 2000 Guineas winner Dubawi, won the Champion Chase at Cheltenham last year.
+Dodging Bullets, who Frankie bred out of Nova Cygni, by his Irish 2000 Guineas winner Dubawi, won the Champion Chase at Cheltenham in 2015.

 Like this?
 You might also enjoy reading these:

 8. His “magnificent seven” remains a phenomenal achievement